The Garden Grazer

 Ingredients for Quinoa Tabbouleh

-• White quinoa: Quinoa is a whole grain (though technically it's a seed) and it contains all nine essential amino acids making it a complete protein.
+• White quinoa: You'll need a half cup dry quinoa, which is about 1.5 cups cooked.
+Quinoa is a whole grain (though technically it's a seed) and contains all nine essential amino acids which makes it a complete protein.
+Feel free to simmer it in vegetable broth instead of water for more flavor.

-• Fresh parsley: I use flat leaf parsley but curly parsley works as well.
+• Fresh parsley: I use two large bunches of Italian flat-leaf parsley, but curly parsley works too.
 Parsley is rich in many vitamins, minerals, antioxidants, and phytonutrients.
-This recipe is one of my favorites to enjoy an abundance of this wonderful herb.
+This recipe is one of my favorites to enjoy an abundance of this wonderful herb!
+I purchase organic whenever possible.

-• Ripe tomatoes: Most often I use tomatoes on the vine if they are available.
-Otherwise I opt for roma tomatoes, cherry/grape tomatoes, plum tomato, or other garden tomato.
-Just be sure your tomatoes are ripe and flavorful.
+• Ripe tomatoes: Most often I use tomatoes on the vine if they're available.
+Otherwise I opt for roma tomatoes, cherry or grape tomatoes, plum tomato, or other garden tomato.
+Just be sure your tomatoes are ripe and flavorful!
 (For the most bright and sweet flavor, use cherry or grape tomatoes.)

-• Green onion (scallion): These are tasty in this recipe for mild onion flavor.
+• Green onion (scallion): These provide a mild onion flavor.

-• Fresh garlic clove: Use one minced garlic clove, or even more if you love garlic.
+• Fresh garlic clove: Use one minced garlic clove, or even more if you love the flavor.

 • Salt and black pepper to taste